Thej-Venkat-P/SocraticDSA-Chat-Assistant/README.md

 ## Usage

-1. Run the application:
+1. Intall the required dependencies:
     ```sh
+    pip install -r requirements.txt
+    ```

+2. Run the application:
+    ```sh
     python SocraticChatLLm.py
     ```

-2. Open your web browser and go to `http://127.0.0.1:8000/` to interact with the assistant.
+3. Open your web browser and go to `http://127.0.0.1:8000/` to interact with the assistant.

 ## Features